Western Virginia campaign: Kessler's Cross Lanes

 The Confederate brigade of Floyd attacked a Union regiment under Colonel Erastus Tyler at Kessler's Cross Lanes and routed it, temporarily securing the eastern Kanawha Valley for the Confederates.

 Carnifex Ferry

 Brigadier General William S. Rosecrans took three brigades from Clarksburg and attacked Floyd's brigade at Carnifex Ferry.
 Although the Confederates were able to hold off the Union attacks, they were outnumbered and were forced to retreat that night.

 Cheat Mountain

 During the summer, the Union army concentrated their forces to protect the main highways through western Virginia.
 Brigadier General Joseph J. Reynolds commanded the Union garrison on Cheat Mountain that was supposed to protect the Staunton and Parkersburg Turnpike.
 Lee attempted to drive this force off the mountain with a complicated plan involving several columns which would converge on and surround the garrison.
 However, one of the brigade commanders who was scheduled to start the attack retreated at the last minute, forcing Lee to cancel the offensive.

+Hanging Rock Pass

+Union forces attempted to seize control of the town of Romney and were ambushed by Confederates.

+Kanawha Gap

+A Union force from the 34th Ohio and 1st Kentucky Infantry Regiments, led by Col. Abram S. Piatt attacked and defeated Confederate force in their fortifications at Kanawha Gap near Chapmanville.
+The victory aided in controlling the Kanawha Valley.